Data Selection for LLM Alignment Using Fine-Grained Preferences: Using Fine-Grained Preference from A Data Selection View

-Accordingly, instead of leveraging PD terms for direct optimization, we propose to use them as the basis for data selection.
-The goal is to find a subset of data for standard DPO, such that the resulting policy also minimizes the DMPO objective.
-We formalize this selection problem and present our key theorems below, which ground the validity of our selection principle.
-All proofs are deferred to the appendix. \begin{mydefinition}{Preference Data Selection Problem} (Data Selection Problem for DMPO) Assume the $\phi_k$ are known.
-Give a dataset $D$ consists of data from $\ka$ sub-preference dataset $D_k,k\in[\ka]$, a supervised fine-tuned model $\pref$, the DPO objective $\loss_\mathrm{DPO}$, the DMPO objective $\loss_\mathrm{DMPO}$, a selection budget $\lambda=|\tilde{D}|/|D|$.
-The goal is to find a selection strategy that selects for a subset $\tilde{D}\subset D$ for DPO training, which results in optimal $\loss_\mathrm{DMPO}$:
+Accordingly, instead of using PD terms for the consequent complicated optimization, we propose to utilize them as the basis for data selection.
+The target is to find a subset of samples for standard DPO, such that the resulting policy should minimize the DFPO objective.
+We formalize this selection problem and present our key theorems below, which ground the validity of the proposed selection strategy.
+Proofs are deferred to Appendix~\ref{ap:Data Selection Problem and Theoretical Proofs}. \begin{mydefinition}{Preference Data Selection Problem}{Data Selection Problem for DFPO} Assume the $\phi_k$ are known.
+Give a dataset $D$ consists of data from $\ka$ sub-preference dataset $D_k$, a supervised fine-tuned model $\pref$, the DPO objective $\loss_\mathrm{DPO}$, the DFPO objective $\loss_\mathrm{DFPO}$, a selection budget $\lambda$.
+The goal is to find a selection strategy that selects for a subset $\tilde{D}\subset D$ for DPO training, which results in optimal $\loss_\mathrm{DFPO}$: